AllenCell/aics-ml-segmentation/docs/doc_train_yaml.md

 nchannel: 1
 nclass: [2, 2, 2]
 ```
 These are related to the model architecture and fixed by default.
 We assume the input image has only one channel.
+For `nclass`, it could be `[2, 2, 2]` (for `unet_xy`, `unet_xy_zoom`) or `2` (for other monai models).
+You can also use more classes than 2, which will also need to have corresponding values in the ground truth images.

 4. patch size (:computer:) (:pushpin:)